 Related: 10 Best Dividend Stocks to Buy [Steady Eddies]

 If the economy takes a tumble, growth could fall out of favor once more.
-But if you’re looking beyond potential political turbulence and merely want to invest in the continued growth of leading U.S. corporations, Fidelity’s FELG is a simple and effective way to do so.
+Fears of exactly that threw a wrench into FELG’s gears once already in 2025.
+But if you’re looking beyond recent turbulence and want to invest in the continued growth of leading U.S. corporations, Fidelity’s large-cap ETF is a simple and effective way to do so.

 Related: 7 Best Schwab ETFs to Buy [Build Your Core for Cheap]